Living in Switzerland

 Money and Banking

 A Swiss bank account has always been synonymous with fame and fortune.
-As a resident in Switzerland you too can have a Swiss bank account—though not a check book, which is rarely used.
+As a resident in Switzerland, you too can have a Swiss bank account.
 Banks charge for the bank

 account and for a credit or debit card.
 Mortgage interest rates are comparatively low.
 In spite of all the plastic options available to them—Internet technology, direct debit, and telephone banking—many Swiss seem to prefer